Our LinkedIn Contacts Network is the second pillar of Linkedin, after our personal profile.

 And it is like having our address book on LinkedIn.
 But it’s so much more than that.

-- Linkedin notifies us about (some of) the content they create and share
+- Linkedin notifies us about (some of) the content they create and share, creating engagement opportunities

-- We are notified about changes such as new jobs
+- We are notified about their changes such as new jobs, work anniversaries and more

-- And when we want to reach out to a new person we can see who are the mutual contacts for an introduction.
+- When we want to reach out to a new person we can see who are the mutual contacts for an introduction.

-And there are many other reasons and benefits to having a strong LinkedIn Contacts Network.
+There are other reasons and benefits to having a strong LinkedIn Contacts Network.

 Who should I include in my LinkedIn Contacts Network?